 Now that you understand the true power of Google Alerts, take a step back and think about unique ways you could apply them to your business or website.
 There are thousands of different ways you could use it over and above what I have discussed in this post.
 Think out of the box and be creative with your alerts!
 It is one of the most powerful tools at your disposal, so make sure you take full advantage of it.

 How Do You Use Google Alerts?

-So now you know how I use Google Alerts to build authority, brand, traffic, and sales to my SEO blog & video tutorials.
+So now you know how I use Google Alerts to build authority, brand, traffic, and sales to my blog.
 Do you have a Google Alerts strategy that I haven’t discussed?
 Will you be integrating Google Alerts into your online strategy?